icknOrg/COINS_SwissThoughtleaders/README.md

 correlated articles are later deleted in the Analysis.

 The Sentiment is assigned in 2 ways:
-- by comparing positive and negative words of the SentiWS (see references) dataset with the articles and assigning the sentiment of majority to the overall article.
+- by comparing positive and negative words of the SentiWS [1] dataset with the articles and assigning the sentiment of majority to the overall article.
-- by using the SentimentModel which includes the German model of BERT (see references) and assigns the sentiments automatically to the articles.
+- by using the SentimentModel which includes the German model of BERT [2] and assigns the sentiments automatically to the articles.

 The Sentiment Index is calculated by:
 - comparing the two sentiments of an article an adding up the amount of articles for a specific value times the weight that was assigned in the beginning.